Community Curating Symposium: People, Power and Activism in LGBTQ+ Contemporary Collecting

 Overview

 Explore how communities shape LGBTQ+ archives in an afternoon of talks on power, activism, and contemporary collecting.
+This event has two attendance options.
+Join us in person or online.
 Registration is now open.

 What to expect